 He initially signed on loan and played three Championship matches, taking seven wickets.

-Poysden, 27-years-old, then took three cheap wickets in two matches at the post season Abu Dhabi T20 competition and was arguably Yorkshire’s most impressive player on display.
+Poysden, 28-years-old, then took three cheap wickets in two matches at the post season Abu Dhabi T20 competition and was arguably Yorkshire’s most impressive player on display.

 He has been described by the county’s coaching staff as a bowler with immense potential but not the finished article.

-Since making his First-Class debut for Cambridge MCC University against an Essex side including Alastair Cook in 2011, Poysden has only played 14 First-Class, 24 List A and 26 T20 appearances to date, although he has graduated through to the England Lions set-up as recently as early last year.
+Since making his first-class debut for Cambridge MCC University against an Essex side including Alastair Cook in 2011, Poysden has only played 14 first-class, 32 List A and 27 T20 appearances to date, although he has graduated through to the England Lions set-up in early in 2017.

 Poysden, who has a particularly energetic action, takes up Azeem Rafiq’s place in the squad and was signed amidst the uncertainty surrounding Adil Rashid’s future as an all formats player for Yorkshire.

 He debuted in a Roses Championship win over Lancashire at Emirates Old Trafford in late July 2018.

 Poysden started life as a league cricketer behind the stumps, but he was inspired to take up leg-spin having watched Pakistan great Mushtaq Ahmed in his pomp at Sussex.

 Poysden played Academy and second-team cricket at Hove, but his chances were limited with Will Beer on the staff, a trend which would continue having moved to Edgbaston with Bears legend Jeetan Patel the first choice spin option.